Tree Felling at Goyt Valley to combat disease

 Local forester for Forestry England, Adam Stirling, explains:

-“We have been served a Statutory Plant Health Notice on Goyt Valley, so we must remove every larch tree along with some sweet chestnut and rhododendron from the plantation.
+“We have been served a Statutory Plant Health Notice on Goyt Valley, so we are removing every larch tree along with some sweet chestnut and rhododendron from the plantation.
 We have started felling work and we are working closely with our contractors to fix the ground as much as possible and allow the public to safely access the affected areas once again.
 Hopefully, our quick action means that we will prevent the further spread of P Rramorum to other woodlands and reduce the overall impact on the local countryside.

 “For a while areas of the site will look different, but it will soon green up again.
 Our thanks go to visitors to Goyt Valley in advance for their understanding and urge them to follow safety notices and diversions.
 Forestry work can be dangerous.”